Posted August 2017 by NZCU Baywide

 Do you feel like debt is getting you down during the day?
 Stress keeping you up at night?
 Chances are, you’re not alone: more and more Kiwis just like you are finding themselves saddled with debt they just can’t budge.

-With debt consolidation, debt no longer has to be a life sentence.
-While you may already know how it works, consolidating debt isn’t just about taking out a loan, it’s also a way of thinking about - and approaching - the debts that you carry.
-Think of it as a super effective way to get your finances back on track, and start down the road to living your life free of debt.
+By consolidating the money you owe, you'll ensure you're not stuck with a financially unfulfilling future.
+With the way this process works, consolidating debt isn’t just about taking out a loan, it’s also a way of thinking about - and approaching - the debts that you carry.
+Think of it as a super effective way to get your finances back on track, and start down the road to living your life free from financial stresses.

 With a few simple strategies, tips, and techniques like the ones we’re sharing today, you’ll make your mind a little lighter, and your wallet a little heavier.